Guidance on QPP Final Rule & MIPS

 American Academy of Audiology Resources

 The Academy would like to be a resource to help you navigate through the QPP process.
 We will continue to post information on our website from the Academy, CMS and other stakeholders.
-For questions or concerns, please contact Wayne Powell.
+For questions or concerns, please contact Susan Pilch.
 Your question (s) will be addressed by a team of staff and volunteer member leaders who have expertise in quality reporting.